Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 While the damage to the brain that causes cerebral palsy is not reversible, people with cerebral palsy can still improve their motor functions.

-Music therapy for cerebral palsy focuses on activating neuroplasticity by providing a new, creative, and interactive approach.
+Music therapy for cerebral palsy focuses on activating neuroplasticity by providing a new, creative, and interactive approach to addressing therapeutic goals.

-Music helps boost engagement, which makes them more likely to perform the repetitions they need.
+Music helps boost engagement, which makes children more likely to perform the repetitions they need to improve functional skills.

 Benefits of Music Therapy for Cerebral Palsy